drycc-archive/workflow-manager/README.md

 Deployed closest to any potential problem, Workflow Manager is also designed to help when things aren't going well.
-To aid troubleshooting efforts cluster operators will be able to easily gather and securely submit cluster health and status information to the Deis team.
+To aid troubleshooting efforts cluster operators will be able to easily gather and securely submit cluster health and status information to the Drycc team.

 Functionality will be added in a later release.

 # Development

-The Deis project welcomes contributions from all developers.
+The Drycc project welcomes contributions from all developers.
 The high level process for development matches many other open source projects.
 See below for an outline.